Module Catalogue 2025/26

 Aims

-- To develop systematic knowledge of Spain as a multilingual country.
+- To develop systematic knowledge of the Hispanic world as a linguistically and culturally diverse region.

-- To develop critical insights into the role that language diversity plays in Spain cultural, social and political life.
+- To develop critical insights into the role that language diversity plays in the cultural, social, and political life of the Hispanic world.

-- To introduce appropriate theoretical approaches to the study of language in society.
+- To introduce appropriate theoretical approaches to the study of language in society, including multilingual and diglossic contexts.

-- To introduce appropriate theoretical approaches to the study of language as a cultural and political phenomenon.
+- To introduce appropriate theoretical approaches to the study of language as a cultural, social, and political phenomenon.

-- To further understanding of the roles of nation, identity, and politics in shaping Spanish society, from the perspective of linguistic diversity.
+- To further understanding of the roles of nation, identity, and politics in shaping societies within the Hispanic world, from the perspective of linguistic diversity.

-- To further develop skills of argumentation and presentation, in speaking and writing.
+- To further develop skills of argumentation and presentation, in both speaking and writing.

-- To become familiarised with a broad range of bibliographic and on-line sources for the achievement of these aims.
+- To become familiarised with a broad range of bibliographic and online sources relevant to the study of language diversity in the Hispanic world.

 Outline Of Syllabus